Dominique Swain: 2000–2006: Independent films

 Swain had prominent roles in various independent films throughout the early 2000s—The Smokers, The Intern, Pumpkin, and New Best Friend—and worked on three occasions with Brad Renfro—Happy Campers, Tart, The Job—prior to his death.
 In 2006, she starred as aspiring dancer Lori Gunderson in Totally Awesome, a parody of 1980s teen movies.
 She played the supporting role of Susan Hartunian in Alpha Dog, the closing night film at 2006's Sundance Film Festival.
 A crime drama based on the murder of Nicholas Markowitz, Swain's character was inspired by Natasha Adams-Young, a key figure in the real case who was granted legal immunity in exchange for her testimony in court.

 2007–present: Genre films and television work

 In 2007, Swain headlined the supernatural horror film Dead Mary, which Fangoria felt was successful in setting itself apart from other entries in the genre.
-Her performance in the 2010 thriller Road to Nowherewas lauded, which Kevin Thomas described as a "stylish, shimmering neo-noir" in his review for the Los Angeles Times.
+Her performance in the 2010 thriller Road to Nowhere was lauded, which Kevin Thomas described as a "stylish, shimmering neo-noir" in his review for the Los Angeles Times.